Should I supplement with formula? (mixed feeding)

 You can then move forward in any way that you choose.

-The reason I am saying these things is that, in my work with breastfeeding mothers, I see all too often, women losing confidence in breastfeeding – and reaching for formula as a means to solve the problem.
+This is important.
+There are too many breastfeeding mothers losing confidence in breastfeeding – and reaching for formula as a means to solve the problem.

-This is what used to happen in the past here in the UK, particularly when we had very little knowledge regarding breastfeeding and how it all works, and so you should get that information for yourself to be able to make an informed choice.
+This is what used to happen in the past here in the UK, particularly when there was very little knowledge regarding breastfeeding and how it all works, and so you should get that information for yourself to be able to make an informed choice.

 It’s also important to know that if you offer formula in place of a breastfeed, your supply will drop – and that’s fine.